 Non-EU citizens will be required to upload (through the online application form) a copy of their valid permit of stay for EU Countries or a copy of their passport (with Schengen visa, if required).

-All applicants have to register online on a form that will be soon available.
+All applicants have to register online only.

 The School is free of charge for Students